-- Phase monitors can detect phase loss and disconnect equipment to prevent damage.
+- Voltage monitors can detect phase loss and disconnect equipment to prevent damage.

-Three-phase motors are commonly used in commercial and industrial facilities.
+Three-phase motors are commonly used for pumps and fans, as was well as industrial process equipment.
 Loss of a single phase can damage equipment, resulting in reduced productivity and costly repairs.
 In applications where three-phase equipment is critical to operations, phase protection makes good business sense.

 What causes phase loss?